Great Nicobar Island: Indira Point lighthouse

 Indira Point has a 35 m high cast iron (with red and white bands) lighthouse with 16 nautical miles range.
 The lighthouse has (RACON (Code 'G') ii DGPS station) with a 300 mm 4 panel revolving light inside a 2.5 m diameter lantern house (BBT).
 It is an important landmark on the international shipping lane Colombo-Singapore route via Malacca Strait that passes south of Indira Point.
 It also has a helipad.

 2004 tsunami

 The tsunami which resulted from the Indian Ocean earthquake of 2004 inundated much of the area.
 This partly damaged the lighthouse, which subsided 4.25 m.
 As a result of this subsidence, the coast retreated and the sea moved permanently inland.
 The lighthouse has since been repaired.

 The base of the lighthouse was 5 m above sea level when constructed in 1972.
-After the tsunami, the sea rose and the base was less than a metre above the sea level, showing over 4 meters of sea floor subsidence.
-It has been observed that the sea is slowly retreating back to its original position and the subsidence has decreased as the ocean floor slowly bounces back partially, a similar drop and rise due to crustal decompression and recompression was observed in the 2011 Tōhoku earthquake and tsunami on Honshu.
+After the tsunami, the sea floor fell and the base was less than 1 m above sea level.
+Since then, the subsidence has decreased somewhat as the ocean floor slowly rebounds, and the lighthouse base become more elevated.
 Indira point was mostly submerged.